mootools/mootools-more/Docs/Interface/Tips.md

 ### Arguments

 * elements - (*mixed*: optional) A collection of elements, a string Selector, or an Element to apply the tooltips to.
+If delegation is true, argument is the parent element to which the delegation is applied.
 * options  - (*object*) An object to customize this Tips instance.

 ### Options